MachineEditor/DeepFaceLab-MVE/doc/doc_features.md

 ### **Features**:

-- works on AMD, NVIDIA, IntelHD graphics and all OpenCL1.2-compatible videocards with at least 512M video memory
+- works on AMD, NVIDIA, IntelHD graphics and all OpenCL1.2-compatible videocards with at least 256M video memory.
+Of course, the more memory available, the better quality you will get.

 - CPU-only mode [`--cpu-mode`].
 8th gen Intel core CPU able to train H64 model in 2 days.